kolosovpetro/IdentitiesInRascalTriangle/README.md

-# Polynomial identities involving Rascal Triangle
+# Identities in Rascal Triangle